Linux – Mount Drive on Boot + Backup Script

 WARNING: You can seriously mess up access to your system if you ruin the fstab (Filesystem Table) file.
 Make sure you make a backup FIRST and know how to revert to it!

-On a home system it is easy enough to edit the /etc/fstab file using gedit.
+On a home system, it is easy enough to edit the /etc/fstab file using gedit (sub your text editor here).
 You must edit this file using “root” (Admin) privilege.
 In Ubuntu Linux, this is done with the “sudo” command.

 I suggest you follow the suggestions in the /etc/fstab file and make your changes robust by getting a UUID number.
-In a separate terminal, the command for drive /dev/sda1 (see above) would be:
+In a separate terminal, the command for drive /dev/sda1 would be:

 Enter the data using the spacing of the lines above it.
 There is and explanation of the /etc/fstab file at the Fstab Wiki.
 In my example, the “/”, “/home”, and “swap” partitions are all on the same disk, but have different UUID numbers generated at installation.
 For my 2 backup disks, I manually enterd the names “/bu300” and “/bu250” after I had created these directories (folders) at the top level.
 This file will associate the physical disks to these mount points.